Onyx-Protocol/Onyx/docs/protocol/papers/blockchain-programs.md

 ### State Machines

 What if you want to get more complex than just replicating the same program, but want to change its state when you do?
 This is where the program model really shines.
-Programs can instantiate programs with new parameters on the fly.
+Programs can instantiate programs with new arguments on the fly.

 This program will prevent its assets from being transferred more than once within a certain time period: